Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Highland Park

-Highland Park is a small, progressive borough right across the Raritan River from New Brunswick.
-You walk or drive to the New Brunswick NJ Transit station on the Northeast Corridor line.
-The town has a liberal, community-minded feel with a walkable downtown, independent shops, and good elementary schools.
-Homes are smaller and older, but the value per dollar is strong.
+Highland Park is a small, progressive borough across the Raritan River from New Brunswick.
+You walk or drive to the New Brunswick station on the Northeast Corridor.
+The town has a liberal, community-minded feel, a walkable downtown, independent shops, and good elementary schools.
+Homes are smaller and older.
+The dollar-per-square-foot math is some of the best in the region.

 Best for: Buyers who want a tight-knit, walkable community at an affordable price and are willing to accept a slightly longer commute from Middlesex County.